 What is Legal Malpractice?

-Generally speaking, legal malpractice in Canada occurs when a lawyer fails to use ‘reasonable care’ in the circumstances, namely, the degree of skill that another member of the profession would use, which resulted in damages (or financial losses).
+Generally speaking, legal malpractice in Canada occurs when a lawyer fails to use ‘reasonable care‘ in the circumstances, namely, the degree of skill that another member of the profession would use, which resulted in damages (or financial losses).

 In order to successfully win a legal negligence case, you must prove to the courts that:

-- Your Lawyer had a duty to act appropriately on your behalf,
+- Your Lawyer had a duty to act in a certain manner;

 - You suffered damages as a result.

 The amount of legal malpractice damages caused by legal malpractice negligence will determine the amount of compensation to which you are entitled.

 Every year in Ontario, approximately 2,700 legal malpractice claims are reported to LawPro.
 Additional claims are generated by paralegals, not all of whom are insured by (and report to) LawPro.
 For lawyers, this works out to roughly one claim for every twenty licensees, though not all licensees are required to carry insurance, resulting in a claims rate of 103.25 claims per thousand lawyers.
 Id.
 According to Law Pro Statistics, the most common Legal Malpractice Errors Are:

 - Issues arising out of poor lawyer client communication